FlowDSL

 description: AsyncAPI event schema definitions (v2.6)

-2. Reference AsyncAPI messages
+2. Reference AsyncAPI messages in events

 yaml